dhruvilpatel07/BMI_Calculator/README.md

-# BMI_Calculator
+# BMI Calculator
-Simple app to calculate BMI
+- Simple app which calculates your BMI
+- Built using MVC